-Use this printable checklist to ensure you include all required elements in your network plan.
+Use this printable checklist to ensure you meet all network plan requirements.

 - Goals and objectives of the proposed network

-- Strategy for aggregating the specific needs of health care providers (including a provider(s) that serve rural areas) within a state or region
+- Strategy for combining the specific needs of health care providers (HCPs) (including providers that serve rural areas) within a state or region

-- The network plan must provide a description or strategy of how the consortium will aggregate the broadband network needs of the participating health care providers to create a cohesive network.
+- Provide a description or strategy of how the consortium will combine the broadband network needs of the participating HCPs to create a cohesive network.

-- The network plan must provide a description of how the consortium plans to use an existing network to adopt a cost efficient means to connect to the service providers.
+- Describe how the consortium plans to use an existing network to adopt a cost-efficient means to connect to the service providers.

-- Provide a description of the consortium's existing network and how the current network will be used to supplement the needs of the consortium and ensure a cost effective strategy.
+- Describe the consortium’s existing network and how the current network will supplement the needs of the consortium and ensure a cost-effective strategy.

 - Description of how the supported network will be used to improve or provide health care delivery

-- The network plan must provide a brief description detailing the plan to use the broadband network to improve or provide healthcare delivery (or telemedicine) to the health care providers.
-For example, this section can include examples of medical documents, charts, or x-rays that are transmitted via internet, or the plan regarding how the network will be used to video conference with physicians in remote clinics.
+- Describe how the plan will use the broadband network to improve or provide health care delivery (or telemedicine).
+For example, this section can include examples of transmitting medical documents, charts, or x-rays via internet, or using the network to video conference with physicians in remote clinics.

 - Description of any previous experience in developing and managing health information technology (including telemedicine) programs

-- The network plan must provide a brief description of any consortium staff experience with the delivery of health care information technology or telemedicine programs.
+- Describe any consortium staff experience with the delivery of health care information technology or telemedicine programs.

-- Include a description of the current management team and their experience with developing and managing health information technology and telemedicine programs.
-This will ensure that USAC and service providers understand the background and ability to manage the consortium's network expansion.
+- Describe the current management team’s experience with developing and managing health information technology and telemedicine programs.
+This will ensure that USAC and service providers understand your ability to manage the consortium’s network expansion.

-- Project management plan outlining the project's leadership and management structure, and a work plan, schedule, and budget
+- A project management plan outlining the project’s leadership and management structure, and a work plan, schedule, and budget

-- The project's leadership and management structure should identify who will be working with the service provider to implement services as well as defining leadership roles within the consortium team.
+- Identify who will be working with the service provider to implement services and define leadership roles within the consortium team.

 Updating the Network Plan